 How many beehives are needed to make a profit?

-Although many beginner beekeepers get started for non-monetary reasons, some are interested in making money.
-An operation is considered commercial if it has over 300 hives, but to make a decent living from bees you’ll probably need at least 500 beehives.
-Using them for honey production and as a pollination service for farmers will provide a more lucrative return on investment.
+An operation is commercial if it has over 300 hives, but you’ll probably need at least 500 beehives to make a decent living from bees.
+Using them for honey production and as a farmer pollination service will provide a more lucrative return on investment.

 Can a novice beekeeper have too many hives?

-If you have plenty of space available, it may be tempting to dive in headfirst with five or more hives.
-We think that 2-4 hives are best for beginners; upwards of 5 is a lot to ask of a new beekeeper.
-You’re better to build up 2-4 strong hives then split them up the following season.
-Of course, you can also build up the number of hives over time by attracting swarms to your empty hives.
+We’ve found that 2-3 hives are best for beginners; any more is a lot to ask of a new beekeeper.
+Managing 2-3 strong hives and splitting them the following season is better.
+You can also increase the number of hives over time by attracting swarms to your empty hives.

-Beginners to beekeeping are best to start their first season with 2-4 hives.
-This number is manageable, allowing time to enjoy the bees and learn how their colony operates.
+Beginners to beekeeping are best to start their first season with 2-3 hives.
+This manageable number allows time to enjoy the bees and learn how their colony operates.

-It’s worth mentioning that more hives don’t always mean higher honey output.
-A couple of properly managed bee colonies can produce more than 8 poorly looked after hives.
+More hives don’t always mean higher honey output.
+A few well-managed bee colonies can produce more than eight that are in poor health.